Dog Bite Liability in Florida

 A dog bite judgment that falls on an uninsured owner becomes a personal debt enforceable through Florida’s civil collection system.
 The plaintiff can garnish non-exempt bank accounts, record liens against non-homestead real estate, and seize personal property through a writ of execution.

-The exposure falls on non-exempt wealth: individual bank accounts, taxable brokerage accounts, non-homestead real property, and business interests.
-Converting non-exempt assets into exempt categories remains available even after a judgment is entered.
 An owner with substantial non-exempt liquid assets above $500,000 may benefit from an offshore trust, which places those assets beyond the reach of any U.S. judgment creditor.
-The cost of establishing a Cook Islands trust starts at $15,000 to $25,000.
-The structure works both before and after a claim arises, though pre-claim planning avoids the higher contempt risk that comes with post-claim timing.
+A Cook Islands trust costs $20,000 to $25,000 to establish and $5,000 to $8,000 per year to maintain.
+The structure is available both before and after a claim arises, though pre-claim planning avoids the higher contempt risk that comes with post-claim timing.

 When a Dog Bite Becomes a Criminal Case